-Note that the wedge product $\wedge$ is taken for the vectors $F^*_{\pm}(\nu_{\pm,k})$ which are vector terms on the right hand side of \eqref{e:def-var-mu} and \eqref{e:def-var-phi}.
-This formula defines the symplectic form on the coordinate chart $V_0$.
-This symplectic form also extends to other charts $V_\mu$ by right translation.
-The definition of $w_{\mathrm{C}}$ involves the choice of basis $\{\nu_{\pm,k}|\, k\in\mathbb{Z}\}$ a priori.
-But, we will show that $\omega_{\mathrm{C}}$ does not depend on this choice (see Remark \ref{r:independence-basis}).
+Note that the wedge product $\wedge$ is applied to the vector-valued expressions $F^*_{\pm}(\nu_{\pm,k})$ appearing on the right hand sides of \eqref{e:def-var-mu} and \eqref{e:def-var-phi}.
+The construction of $\omega_{\mathrm{C}}$ is globally well-defined, since all the local expressions are compatible through right translations from a neighborhood $V_0$ of the origin in $T_0(1)$.
+While the definition of $\omega_{\mathrm{C}}$ may seem to depend on the choice of basis $\{\nu_{\pm,k}|\, k\in\mathbb{Z}\}$, we will later show that $\omega_{\mathrm{C}}$ is in fact independent of this choice (see Remark \ref{r:independence-basis}).

-\begin{proposition} The following equality holds
+\begin{proposition} The following equality holds:

 \end{proposition}